MartinLwx/cs-courses/README.md

 - [x] [CS61A: Structure and Interpretation of Computer Programs](https://inst.eecs.berkeley.edu/~cs61a/fa21/) 🎥🏷⌨️⚙️ - 📅`Fall-2021`.
 [Solutions](https://github.com/MartinLwx/CS61A-Fall-2021-UCB)

-An introduction to programming and computer science focused on abstraction techniques as means to *manage program complexity*.
+An introduction to programming and computer science focused on abstraction techniques as a means to *manage program complexity*.
 The course exposes students to programming paradigms, including *functional, object-oriented, and declarative approaches*.
 It includes an introduction to the asymptotic analysis of algorithms.
 There are several significant programming projects.

 **Topics**: procedural abstraction; control abstraction using recursion; higher-order functions; generators; streams; data abstraction; language abstraction